SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Gain a burst of speed in the direction of the cursor
   * Cannot be hit during the dodge

-### Tier 3: Assassin (work in progress)
-* Scales all damage types EXCEPT minion (because the core mechanic does not work with minions)
-* Specializes in stealth attacks and one-on-one
-* Attacks from stealth to deal bonus damage
-* Might gain bonus damage for hitting from behind
-* The stealth attack would deal more damage the closer you are to the target (but does work with projectiles)
-* Maybe an ability to mark a target (more damage to this target but less to others), use again to remove mark
-* Maybe a shadow step ability to warp beside the enemy nearest the cursor (require line of sight)

-### Tier 3: Shadow (concept nearly complete)
+### Tier 3: Shadow
-* Scales all damage types (including minion)
-* Specializes in escaping danger while trapping enemies
+* The Shadow can weave in an out of melee-range to easily re-stealth and trigger a sneak attack.
+They also have the utility of attacking from two locations at once.
+* Tier 2 Notes:
+  * Stealth no longer has a mana cost
 * Ability 1: Shadow
   * Creates a shadow at the current location
+  * Cast again to switch places with the shadow and gain Stealth
+    * also restores the Shadow's life
+  * The Shadow can be targeted and destroyed by enemies
+  * You must be in Stealth to create a shadow
-  * Shadow vanishes if you get too far away - show a projectile return to the player to make it obvious that this has happened
+  * Shadow vanishes if you move too far away
+    * Show a projectile return to the player to make it obvious that this has happened
   * Draw an indicator with the direction of the shadow to make it more intuitive
-  * Cast again to switch places with the shadow
-  * Shadow can be destroyed by enemies
+* Ability 1 Alternate: Shadow Attack
-  * While you have a Shadow, it duplicates any attacks but you and the Shadow deal only 60% damage
+  * Toggles a status that causes your Shadow to duplicate your attacks
+  * Reduces damage to 60% each
 * Ability 2: Shadow Trap
   * Consume the shadow to inflict a status on nearby targets that holds them in place and reduces their defense
-    * Might instead slow bosses and knockback-immune targets
+    * Bosses and knockback-immune targets are slowed instead of held
-* Might need something more - maybe enhancements to the tier 2 abilities

-### Tier 3: Maybe a poison/bleed class?
+### Tier 3: Assassin
-* Portion of damage inflicted as damage-over-time instead?
+* *The Assassin tries to get as much out of one Stealth as possible.
+They can whittle down their opponents with Covert Attacks from stealth and then finally break the Stealth with a massive Sneak Attack that inflicts a powerful poison.
+Assassins have both burst damage and damage-over-time.
+They specialize in getting into close-range and doing massive damage, but they do not have any tools for escape.*
+* Tier 2 Notes:
+  * Sneak Attacks are now deal double damage and are always a critical hit
+* Passive: Poison
+  * Critical hits inflict a damage-over-time poison based on the damage dealt
+  * A target can have several poisons at once
+    * The actual limit is 255
+* Ability 1: Covert Attack
+  * An close-range attack that can only be used while in Stealth
+  * Does not break Stealth
+  * When hitting from behind, damage is doubled and critical is guaranteed
+  * Several seconds cooldown
+* Ability 2: Ambush
+  * Instantly move to the enemy nearest the cursor

 # Utility (all damage types)
 ### Tier 2: Traveler